Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Savoury Rosemary Parmesan Scones. | harvestandnourish.com

-These scones have a lofty rise that’s perfect for dipping into gravies and soups and they are my absolute favourite for breakfast sandwiches.
-Think ham and egg with greens and a little mayo — so good!
+These scones have a lofty rise that’s perfect for dipping into this Simple Make Ahead Gravy or this Fire Roasted Tomato Soup and they are my absolute favourite for breakfast sandwiches.
+Think ham or bacon and egg with greens and a little mayo — so good!

-Served warm or toasted on a sheet pan in the oven, these rosemary parmesan scones are perfect for a quick, on-the-go breakfast or your next weekend brunch.
-We love them served alongside my 5-Ingredient Pantry Tomato Soup and Minestrone Soup for lunch or together with Turkey Stuffed Roasted Peppers for dinner.
+Served warm or toasted on a sheet pan in the oven with even more butter, these Rosemary Parmesan Scones are perfect for a quick, on-the-go breakfast or your next weekend brunch.

 Looking for a sweeter option?
 You can find my favourite Blueberry Scones recipe here.